PHACDataHub/phac-django-docs/conventions.md

 Django docs hint that you may want multiple apps but that can make it difficult to refactor and it turns migration dependencies into a _graph_, rather than a _line_.
 This graph should _never_ contain cycles or cirular dependency (e.g. foreign keys point both ways between apps).
 This is a sign it should have been a single app.

-If your project is literally a combination of multiple projects (e.g. catalog and catalog-referencing indicaotrs), it may also make sense to split those into 2 apps and have the one refer on the other.
+If your project is literally a combination of multiple projects (e.g. catalog and catalog-referencing indicators), it may also make sense to split those into 2 apps and have the one refer on the other.